WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 Following the treatment of WEEE, are recovered secondary raw materials with economic value: iron, aluminum, copper, plastic and glass.

-Electronic plates contain high value compounds - gold, silver, platinum, as well as rare metals: antimony, berylium, indium, gallium, etc.
+Electronic boards contain (in small quantities) high-value compounds - gold, silver, platinum, as well as rare metals: antimony, beryllium, indium, gallium, etc.

 There are also elements that after treatment do not have the quality of "recyclable", but they do have energetic value and can be co-incinerated in thermal power plants or in the cement industry: wood, plastic, rubber, etc.